Turingraph/arabesque_of_alkhwarizmi/README.md

 # Description

-`arabesque_of_alkhwarizmi` is Numpy-Manim based Python library that is used for visualizing 2D and 3D representation of 3D, 4D and/or 5D objects e.g. 4D Platonic Solids, Hypersphere, Klein bottle etc.
-This tools help user learn interesting mathematical concept e.g. Linear Algebra, Group Theory, Lie Algebra, Topology etc and generating cool looking visual art.
+`arabesque_of_alkhwarizmi` is Numpy-Manim based Python library that is used for visualizing 2D and 3D representation of linear algebra related concept and user defined dataset.
+This tools help user learn interesting mathematical concept e.g. Linear Algebra, Group Theory, Lie Algebra, Topology etc, gain visual intuition of high dimensional geometry and generating cool looking visual art.

 # Inspiration

 Before I started to learn to code for the first time in 2021, I used to like drawing, especially by draw multiple straight lines and grids as the basis of my artwork such that I can draw symmetrical pattern and/or 3D perspective art.
 The 3Blue1Brown's Linear Algebra visualization (https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab) also reminds me of how I drew my artworks.
 However in my opinion, visual art is boring because many artists try to create new artworks when the visual art is limited in 5D rgbxy Euclidean Space where there is rarely anythings new to be created.

 One of multiple ways to creating new interesting artworks is to create the 2D representation of higher dimensional objects.